jameslafferty/MailChimp-Widget/readme.txt

 == Installation ==
 1. Upload the mailchimp_widget to /wp-content/plugins/.
-1. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
-1. Enter a valid MailChimp API key on the plugin admin page ("Settings" >> "MailChimp Widget").
+3. Enter a valid MailChimp API key on the plugin admin page ("Settings" >> "MailChimp Widget").
 You can obtain a MailChimp API key after creating an account at MailChimp.com.
-1. Drag the widget into your sidebar from the "Widgets" menu in WordPress.
+4. Drag the widget into your sidebar from the "Widgets" menu in WordPress.
-1. Select a mailing list and you're ready to go!
+5. Select a mailing list and you're ready to go!
-1. Please rate the plugin.
+6. Please rate the plugin.

 == Frequently Asked Questions ==
-= I can't activate the plugin because it triggers this error: "Parse error: syntax error, unexpected '{' in .../wp-content/plugins/mailchimp-widget/mailchimp-widget.php on line 40."
-What's going on? =
-Check your PHP version.
-You need at least PHP 5.1.2 to use this plugin.

 == Screenshots ==
 1. Just add your MailChimp API key.